-Funding decisions will be made by the appropriate EPA Approving Official based on the rankings and preliminary recommendation of the appropriate EPA review panel.
-In making the final funding decisions, the EPA Approving Official may also consider sector (fleet type) diversity, technology diversity, and geographic diversity.
+Funding decisions will be made by the OTAQ Approving Official based on the rankings and preliminary recommendation of the EPA review panel.
+In making the final funding decisions, the Approving Official may also consider sector (fleet type) diversity, technology diversity, geographic diversity and funding availability.